aatmunbaxi/site/content/comp/magic-square-common-lisp.md

 ### Range Generation {#range-generation}

-This neat little function emulates (to some extent) python&rsquo;s `range` function.
+This neat little function emulates (to some extent) python's `range` function.
 It makes use of the `loop` macro, which is wonderfully flexible.

 ```lisp